© 2018 – 2021 GWEN DEWAR, PH.D., ALL RIGHTS RESERVED

 - opens in a new windowcoping with disruptive behavior problems.

-To learn more about the ways that adult-created environments influence child behavior, see my article, opens in a new window“Marshmallow test: Delayed gratification isn’t about willpower.”
+Finally, you can learn more about the ways that adult-created environments influence children’s decisions, see my article, opens in a new window“Marshmallow test: Delayed gratification isn’t about willpower.”

 References: Punitive environments encourage children to tell lies